Book 01. Prologue to Adventure

 “Ring…Walkers?
 I’m not familiar.
 Is that a tribe?”

 “Oh.
 Well, thanks for the save and the…fruit, but I’m fine now.
-I can take care of myself.”
+I should get back to practice.”

 Zoran shot Arro a glance.
-“Then do you mind if we ask for some of yours?
-It’s getting late and we’re thinking about setting up camp for the night.
-Could use directions in the morning from someone who knows the fastest route to the next haven.
-Or a safe spot that isn’t in GrassWolf territory.”
+“Then would you mind if we asked for some of yours?
+It’ll be dark soon and we were thinking of setting up camp for the night.
+If you could show us the fastest route to the next haven or a safe spot that ain’t in GrassWolf territory, we’d appreciate it.”

-She bit her lip and looked back to where it had gone, then stood without accepting help.
-Her legs tingled as feeling returned.
+She bit her lip and looked back to where the GrassWolf had gone, then stood without accepting help.
+Her legs tingled as a sense of feeling returned.

-“There’s a little cave not far from here,” she said, snatching her hat from the ground.
-She then drew a bag from a nest of roots and slung it over her shoulder.
-“I can take you.”
+“There’s a small cave not far from here,” she said, snatching her hat from the ground.
+She drew a bag from a nest of roots and slung it across her shoulder.
+“I’ll take you.”

 “Thanks,” Arro said.
 “Want me to grab your rope?”